TalkingGaussian: Structure-Persistent 3D Talking Head Synthesis via Gaussian Splatting: Overview

 \section{Overview}

-In the supplementary material, we first report additional experiments in Sec. \ref{sec:exp}.
+In the supplementary material, we first report additional experiments in Sec. \ref{sec:exp} and implementation details in Sec. \ref{sec:impl}.
 We further show an additional visualization in Sec. \ref{sec:vis}, and discuss the responsibility to human subjects and ethical consideration in Sec. \ref{sec:data} and \ref{sec:ethi}.
 Limitations and future work are summarized in Sec. \ref{sec:discuss}.
 A supplementary video is also provided as an additional illustration.